 Heft,was given the Maryland Racing Media Association’s highest award - the Humphrey A. Finney Award for lifetime contributions to the Maryland horse racing industry last year -, after owning thoroughbreds for decades.
 But his involvement in sports goes back much farther.

-The December 2013 edition of the Horsemen's Newsletter is now online and available for download.
+The March 2014 edition of the Horsemen's Newsletter is now online and available for download.
 To view this edition click here

 The Horsemen's Newsletter is published monthly by the Maryland Thoroughbred Horsemen's Association and is mailed to each licensed owner and trainer in the state of Maryland.